msupply-foundation/msupply_docs/content/docs/dispensary/patients.md

 top = false
 +++

 Patients can be added and their information edited from this page.
-The Patient information page is highly customisable and can be tailored to specific programs.
-Please see [Programs](/docs/programs/patients) for more information.

 ### Viewing Patients